hoangduytran/blender-manual/manual/scene_layout/object/editing/parent.rst

 Keep Transform
    The object's current world transform (so its absolute location, rotation and scale in the world) is computed.
-   The new parent is set, and then the *Parent Inverse* matrix is computed such that after setting the new parent the object is still at its previous world transform.
+   The new parent is set, and then the local transform values are set in such a way that after setting the new parent the object is still at its previous world transform.